Ford 10 Speed Transmission

 He suggests turning on and off the power and the indicators in the hopes of solving the problem.
 The gear indicator vanished from the screen on the gauge cluster for no apparent reason, and many owners were left to figure out how to fix the problem on their own.
 While not dangerous per se, it can make determining what gear you’re in that bit harder.

 When the check engine light illuminates, it is never a positive sign.
 However, for some owners of Ford vehicles with the 10-speed 10R80 transmission, this has occurred more frequently than they would like.
-When this happens (way more than normal), a diagnosis of the transmission is required, which can reveal the active diagnostic error codes.
+When this happens (way more than normal), a diagnosis of the transmission is required.
+Doing this alone could reveal the active diagnostic error codes.

 The majority of the time, the issue is due to the torque converter clutch (or its solenoid) valve binding.
 A valve inside the valve body could also be the source of the problem.
 Depending on the diagnosis, you may need to undertake a replacement of the entire valve body, which can cost a lot.
 Normally, a replacement valve body could cost you four digits.